mhrimaz/AwesomeJavaFX/README.md

 - [JideFX](https://github.com/jidesoft/jidefx-oss)- JideFX Common Layer is a collection of various extensions and utilities for to JavaFX platform.
 The JideFX Common Layer is the equivalent to the JIDE Common Layer in the JIDE components for Swing.
 - [Undecorator](https://github.com/in-sideFX/Undecorator) - Decorate undecorated JavaFX stages with custom skin.
 This helper brings a nustom look to your JavaFX stages.
 - [FlexBoxFX](https://github.com/UltraMixer/FlexBoxFX) - FlexBoxFX is a JavaFX implementation of CSS3 flexbox layout manager.
+- [CssFX](https://github.com/McFoggy/cssfx) - Enhances developper productivity by providing JavaFX CSS reloading functionnality in a running application.
+Usable as standalone library or integrated in [Scenic View](#ScenicView).

 ## Frameworks